 5. Let the AIFS staff know about your dietary restriction

 One thing I really appreciated about my AIFS program was how accommodating the staff was to any dietary restrictions students had.
 I was initially going to exclude myself from the group dinners that my program included in fear of not being able to eat with my peers.
-However, I was provided a vegan option at every group dinner, including dessert!
+However, being a vegan abroad, I was provided with a special meal option at every group dinner, including dessert!
 Dietary restrictions can feel very isolating but the AIFS staff did a wonderful job of including every student.
 If you are worried about how difficult it will be to adhere to dietary restrictions while abroad, the AIFS staff will be there to help with any of your concerns.

 While dealing with dietary restrictions abroad may seem daunting, keep in mind that there is a plethora of tools to make eating a little easier.
 Have a blast eating your way through every country you visit, but just make sure to save room for the next meal!